swyxio/brain/README.md

 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [swyx](https://swyx.io) has waived all copyright and related or neighboring rights to this work. **[Fresh](https://github.com/sw-yx/fresh/blob/master/fresh.md)** 🍅 is a new spin on [sindresorhus/awesome](https://github.com/sindresorhus/awesome) - community curated lists that never go out of style.
+To the extent possible under law, [swyx](https://swyx.io) has waived all copyright and related or neighboring rights to this work.